lapenido/CleaningDataHumanGrading/README.md

 		<li>Append Subject Train+Test data frame</li>
 	</ol>

-	<li> 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+	<li>Extracts only the measurements on the mean and standard deviation for each measurement.
 	<ol>
 		<li> Read features file "./features.txt"</li>
 		<li> Find only measurements on the mean and standard deviation lines